 How Do I Test My Well Water in a Lab?

-As a well owner, you probably already know that you need to test your well water regularly.
-Because your drinking water is your responsibility, getting your well water tested in a certified lab is the best way to get a clear picture of your water quality.
+If your water comes from a well, you probably know you need to test your well water regularly.
+But did you know that getting your well water tested in a certified laboratory is the best way to assess your water quality?
 It's also much easier than you think!

-In this guide to laboratory testing for well owners, we’ll give you the ins and outs of well testing including sampling procedures, what to test for, and how often to test.
+In this guide to well water testing, we cover the ins and outs of testing with a lab, including well sampling, what contaminants to test for, and how often you should test.

 Table of Contents:

-What Should You Test for in Your Well Water?
+- How Often Should You Test Your Well Water?

-While there are many parameters (a.k.a. “analytes” or “contaminants”) worth testing, the two most important well water contaminants to test for are:
+While there are many parameters (a.k.a. “analytes”) worth testing, the two most important well water contaminants to test for are:

-A positive coliform test indicates that there is a pathway for potentially dangerous bacteria to enter your well.
-While not all coliform bacteria are harmful to human health, pathogenic and harmless coliform bacteria can come from the same sources, so the presence of any coliform bacteria in well water means there is a risk for illness.
+A positive coliform test indicates that a pathway exists for potentially dangerous bacteria to contaminate your well.
+While not all coliform bacteria are harmful to human health, both harmless coliform and pathogenic coliform bacteria can come from the same sources.
+The presence of any coliform bacteria in your well water suggests there is a risk for illness.

 How Does Coliform Bacteria Get into My Well?

-Coliform bacteria is naturally found in human and animal waste and it may enter your well due to broken septic systems, agricultural runoff, or poorly constructed/damaged wells allowing surface contaminants to enter the groundwater directly.
+Coliform bacteria may enter your well through broken septic systems, agricultural runoff, or poorly constructed/damaged wells which allow surface contaminants to enter the groundwater directly.

 A Quick Guide to Coliform Bacteria in Well Water

-Testing for nitrates is important because the vast majority of wells are in rural areas, drawing water from an aquifer.
+Testing your well water for nitrates is important because the vast majority of wells draw groundwater from aquifers in rural areas.
 Nitrates, which are found in animal manure and agricultural fertilizers, pass through soil and into groundwater supplies.

-It is especially important to know if nitrates are in your water if there is an infant or a pregnant person in the home.
+It is especially important to know if nitrates are in your water if there is an infant or someone pregnant in the home.
 Nitrate exposure in infants can cause blue baby syndrome (which prevents a baby’s blood from carrying oxygen throughout their body).

-Set by the EPA, the Maximum Contaminant Level (MCL) for nitrates in drinking water is 10 PPM.
+The Maximum Contaminant Level (MCL) for nitrates in drinking water is 10 PPM.
 This is also the health-based guideline for nitrate in drinking water.
+Anything above 10 PPM requires remediation.

 What Other Contaminants Should I Test for in My Well Water?